-FPS Calculator
+FPS Calculator - How many FPS

 Using our free FPS calculator, you can check your PC’s components and find out how many frames per second you can expect to get in any game.
 You may find something in your PC or laptop is holding you back, which our FPS calculator can help you identify.

-Of course, your FPS can still be impacted by outside sources (so make sure you close any background programs like Google Chrome if you want to achieve the best FPS) but you can use our free FPS monitor to see how well your PC runs in your favorite games, and identify where you’re losing frames per second.
+Of course, your FPS can still be impacted by outside sources (so make sure you close any background programs like Google Chrome if you want to achieve the best FPS) but you can use our free FPS monitor to see how well your PC runs your favorite games, and identify where you’re losing frames per second.

 What FPS do I want to achieve?